RaitCode/battery-soc-estimation/README.md

 ## Plot Interpretation

-- **Green Line (Charging SoC)**: The SOC begins at 0% and increases almost linearly during charging, reflecting a steady positive current (~1.5 A).
-The SOC reaches nearly 100%, indicating full charge.
+The plot titled **"SoC and Current Profile during Battery Charge/Discharge Cycle"** presents two main aspects of the battery cycle:

-- **Blue Line (Current)**: The charging process begins with a relatively high and stable current (~1.5 A), characteristic of a Constant Current (CC) phase.
-Around 90% State of Charge (SoC), the current begins to drop gradually.
-This drop likely indicates a transition to a Constant Voltage (CV) phase — a typical behavior in lithium-ion battery charging, where the voltage is held steady and the current tapers off as the battery nears full charge.
-While the voltage data isn’t shown here, the current profile suggests that such a transition may have occurred.
-Following a short resting phase, the current turns negative, marking the beginning of the discharge phase, which appears to proceed at a relatively constant current draw (~ -0.6 A).
+* **Green Line (Charging SOC)**: The battery's State of Charge (SOC) rises smoothly from 0% to nearly 100%.
+This increase reflects the integration of the positive charging current over time.

-- **Red Line (Discharging SoC)**: After charging completes, SoC begins to decrease linearly, driven by a relatively constant negative current (~ -0.6 A).
-The SOC falls from 100% down to nearly 0% as the battery discharges.
+* **Red Line (Discharging SOC)**: After a brief rest, the battery begins discharging.
+The SOC decreases as current flows out of the battery, again calculated through time integration of the (now negative) current.

-- The sharp drop in current during the transition from charge to discharge, and the consistency of the current during both phases, illustrate a well-controlled test environment.
+* **Blue Line (Current)**: The charging process starts with a relatively high and stable current, characteristic of a **Constant Current (CC)** phase.
+Around **90% SOC**, the current begins to drop.
+This behavior likely indicates a transition to a **Constant Voltage (CV)** phase — a typical step in lithium-ion battery charging, where the voltage is held constant and the current gradually tapers off as the battery approaches full charge.
+Although voltage data is not shown, the current trend suggests that this transition may have occurred.
+After a short resting period with near-zero current, the current turns negative, indicating the start of the **discharge phase**, which appears to be driven by a relatively steady current draw.

 ---